 An Introduction to Marketing is a nine-week course offered by Coursera, where you can commit to studying around five to six hours per week.
 It’s better if you have a business background when taking this course but if you really would like to learn about marketing, there’s no stopping you from enrolling in it.

-The classes are taught by three of Wharton’s marketing stars, Peter Fader, David Bell and Barbara E. Khan.
-Entrepreneurs who would like to know how to relate to customers, how to sell their products and how to improve their business in general should enrol in this course.
+The classes are taught by three of Wharton’s marketing stars, Peter Fader, David Bell, and Barbara E. Khan.
+Entrepreneurs who would like to know how to relate to customers, how to sell their products and how to improve their business, in general, should enroll in this course.

 9. MIT/EdX: Introduction to Biology